VennelaReddyBaddam/my2-Baddam/README.md

     ----
     # Table for Recommending 4 sports
-    I am Recommending these 4 sports because of its importance towards healthy lifestyle.
+    I am Recommending these 4 sports because of its importance towards healthy lifestyle

     |Name of the sport| reason for recommend|Total hours|
     |-----------------|---------------------|-----------|